 But there is only so much one employer can do which is why we are asking employers to share these films with their clients and supply chain.

-At this time of year when we remember the service our armed forces have given to the nation, why not consider the service they can give your organisation.
+As we remember the service our armed forces have given to the nation, why not consider the service they can give your organisation.